-If employees are not notified of the applicable collective agreement, the company is liable for a category 4 fine (amount on page 81) and the employer cannot invoke the agreement against the employee.
+If employees are not notified of the applicable collective agreement, the company is liable for a category 4 fine (amount on page 83) and the employer cannot invoke the agreement against the employee.

-Fact sheet 4 : COMPANY AGREEMENT
+COMPANY AGREEMENT

 By negotiating a company collective agreement, certain rules of employment law can be adapted to the company's needs.